 - If the driver insists on taking you to your destination, be careful: it may be a taxi, or worse…

-Margaux, a solo woman hitchhiker tells all
+Margaux, a solo woman hitchhiker shares her tips

 There are things I don’t like very much in life; seeing people around me overprotecting me because I’m a girl who travels is part of it.
 The feminist in me can hear herself roar: “And why shouldn’t a girl be able to travel like everyone else, like a guy?”… And even if I was able to prove that I could travel “like a grown-up girl”, that traveling as a woman is not impossible, I had to face the facts: I can’t always travel “like a guy”.